MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/onboarding-endpoint-manager.md

 -   [Intune Security baselines](https://docs.microsoft.com/en-us/mem/intune/protect/security-baseline-settings-defender-atp#microsoft-defender)

-## Idenfity target devices or users
+## Identify target devices or users
-In this section we will create a testing group to assign your configurations.
+In this section we will create a test group to assign your configurations on.

 >[!NOTE]
 >Intune uses Azure Active Directory (Azure AD) groups to manage devices and